 Even a 5% increase in customer retention can produce more than 25% increase in profit.
 The cost of retaining customers is also more effective than attracting new ones (though both efforts should be practised!).

-• You can also build loyalty and engagement through other channels like social media and Google My Business or Bing local too .
+- You can also build loyalty and engagement through other channels like social media and Google Business Profile or Bing local too .

-• Don’t forget to add recent customers to your newsletter lists to provide regular updates (be careful to comply to the spam legislation in your area.
+- Don’t forget to add recent customers to your newsletter lists to provide regular updates (be careful to comply with the spam legislation in your area.

-• Offering referral incentives is a great way to expand your client base further.
-It also increases the chance of retaining these customers as repeat business.
+- Offering referral incentives is a great way to expand your client base further and increase the chance of retaining these customers as repeat business.

 Your Buyer Journey – Conclusion